 The disc extras are as important as the feature presentation itself.
 The principal creatives on the show are eager to speak about it — they’re all intensely proud and overjoyed that it’s being given a second chance on disc.
 With all of them speaking their minds, there’s of course some redundancy.

 Elliott Gould and Alan Arkin speak at length about the picture.
-Gould is more engaged than I’ve ever seen him, and Alan Arkin all but exudes honesty and mental clarity.
+Gould is more engaged than I’ve ever seen him, and Alan Arkin exudes honesty and mental clarity.
 The big surprise is that Jules Feiffer also seems eager to tell the whole story, which he does in one long, fascinating unbroken speech.
 Feiffer tells us that in the 1960s the culture treated all the assassinations as accidents.
 He felt compelled to make a satire explaining his idea of the country going insane, its values upended over things like civil rights, Vietnam and the obvious political assassination conspiracies.
 Feiffer says that the only reason he stopped writing plays is that he went deaf and could no longer judge the dialogue he had written.